Do You Know The Difference Between A Conservatorship And A Guardianship?

 Many people use the terms conservator and guardian interchangeably, but in Texas, there are real, vital differences.
 The primary difference between a guardian and a conservator is the scope of the authority granted to a guardian vs. a conservator.

-At Griffin, Cain & Herbig, Attorneys at Law, PLLC, we are attorneys working to help our clients understand their probate and estate problems and solve them before they get out of hand.
+At Griffin & Cain, Attorney at Law, PC, we are attorneys working to help our clients understand their probate and estate problems and solve them before they get out of hand.
 People in Conroe, and across the Houston-Woodlands-Sugar Land metropolitan area rely on our attentive service standards.
 We do what we can to put you in the driver’s seat for your legal issues, and that’s especially important in high-stakes issues like conservatorships and guardianships.
 The first step here is information, so let’s look at them a little more closely.

 What Is A Conservatorship?